Skip to content

 Jonas Wagner: profile picture

 For my work, I first look for meaning and purpose: It is essential to me that my work is effective for making the world better.
-At the moment, I work as a freelance software engineer.
+At the moment, I work as a freelance software engineer for HealthLearn, where I build a mobile-first app to train health workers in countries like Nigeria.
 Previously, I wrote code to track mosquito nets for the Against Malaria Foundation.
 My goal was to prove to AMF’s donors and myself that the mosquito nets arrive where they should, are being put to use, and effectively protect people from malaria.
+Before joining AMF, I improved engineering productivity at Google.

 When traveling, I enjoy hiking and marveling at all the beauty in nature, the night sky, the mountains… It was a trip to the Rocky Mountains which caused me to start this blog back in 2014.